TroyLaPolice/European-Neolithic-Expansion/README.md

 	// Map Prefs:
 	// ***********************************

-	defineConstant("mapfile", "C:/PATH/GOES/HERE/TO/MAP/europe.png"); // File Path to Map Image
+	defineConstant("map_style", 0); // Parameter of 0 = no topography, 1 = super light topopgraphy, 2 = light topography, 3 = regular topography, 4 heavy topography, 5 = square
+	defineConstant("mapfile", "C:/PATH/GOES/HERE/TO/MAP/map_no_topology.png"); // File Path to Map Image without topology defineConstant("mapfile_topo_superlight", "C:/PATH/GOES/HERE/TO/MAP/map_superlight_topology.png"); // File Path to Map Image with superlight topology defineConstant("mapfile_topo_light", "C:/PATH/GOES/HERE/TO/MAP/map_light_topology.png"); // File Path to Map Image with light topology defineConstant("mapfile_topo_regular", "C:/PATH/GOES/HERE/TO/MAP/map_regular_topology.png"); // File Path to Map Image with regular topology defineConstant("mapfile_topo_heavy", "C:/PATH/GOES/HERE/TO/MAP/map_heavy_topology.png"); // File Path to Map Image with heavy topology defineConstant("square", "C:/PATH/GOES/HERE/TO/MAP/square.png"); // File Path to square image

+	defineConstant("map_size_length", 3700);
-	defineConstant("map_size_length_and_width", 3700);
+	defineConstant("map_size_width", 3700);
 ```
 The first parameter is a path in YOUR file system that the map file can be found in.
-The map is available for download in the repo.
+The maps are available for download in the repo.
 This path points to where the map is in your system so it MUST be changed to fit your file structure.

 The next parameter is the length and width of the map.
 This will be used when building the map.